themefisher/meghna-hugo/paisley/content/english/blog/debug-java-apps-on-k8s.md

         Notice "*Connected to the target VM, address: 'localhost:5005', transport: 'socket'"* message in console at the end of video!

     {{< vimeo 400573988 >}}

 7. Open [http://locahost:7002](http://locahost:7002) in your browser and go through steps to reproduce the bug to pinpoint the bug's root cause.

-    To find the right file putting breakpoints in and investigate the problem checkout k8s logs  and find related class-names:
+    - To find the right file putting breakpoints in and investigate the problem checkout k8s logs  and find related class-names:

+        ```bash
-    `kubectl logs -f --tail=100 "$(kubectl get pods | grep -i clouddriver | awk '{print $1}')"`
+        kubectl logs -f --tail=100 "$(kubectl get pods | grep -i clouddriver | awk '{print $1}')"
+        ```

         These are couple of lines on my machine

         ```bash
-    2020-03-26 16:58:33.031  INFO 1 --- [utionAction-415] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesCoreCachingAgent[1/1]: grouping persistentVolumeClaim has 3 entries and 0 relationships
+        INFO 1 --- [utionAction-415] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesCoreCachingAgent[1/1]: grouping persistentVolumeClaim has 3 entries and 0 relationships
-    2020-03-26 16:58:33.031  INFO 1 --- [utionAction-415] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesCoreCachingAgent[1/1]: grouping job has 1 entries and 1 relationships
+        INFO 1 --- [utionAction-415] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesCoreCachingAgent[1/1]: grouping job has 1 entries and 1 relationships
-    2020-03-26 16:58:33.031  INFO 1 --- [utionAction-415] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesCoreCachingAgent[1/1]: grouping mutatingWebhookConfiguration has 1 entries and 0 relationships
+        INFO 1 --- [utionAction-415] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesCoreCachingAgent[1/1]: grouping mutatingWebhookConfiguration has 1 entries and 0 relationships
-    2020-03-26 16:58:33.031  INFO 1 --- [utionAction-415] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesCoreCachingAgent[1/1]: grouping clusters has 26 entries and 66 relationships
+        INFO 1 --- [utionAction-415] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesCoreCachingAgent[1/1]: grouping clusters has 26 entries and 66 relationships
-    2020-03-26 16:58:33.031  INFO 1 --- [utionAction-415] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesCoreCachingAgent[1/1]: grouping deployment has 10 entries and 36 relationships
+        INFO 1 --- [utionAction-415] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesCoreCachingAgent[1/1]: grouping deployment has 10 entries and 36 relationships
-    2020-03-26 16:58:33.031  INFO 1 --- [utionAction-415] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesCoreCachingAgent[1/1]: grouping applications has 4 entries and 66 relationships
+        INFO 1 --- [utionAction-415] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesCoreCachingAgent[1/1]: grouping applications has 4 entries and 66 relationships
-    2020-03-26 16:58:33.255  INFO 1 --- [utionAction-414] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesUnregisteredCustomResourceCachingAgent[1/1]: grouping StorageVersionMigration.migration.k8s.io has 54 entries and 0 relationships
+        INFO 1 --- [utionAction-414] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesUnregisteredCustomResourceCachingAgent[1/1]: grouping StorageVersionMigration.migration.k8s.io has 54 entries and 0 relationships
-    2020-03-26 16:58:33.255  INFO 1 --- [utionAction-414] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesUnregisteredCustomResourceCachingAgent[1/1]: grouping StorageState.migration.k8s.io has 54 entries and 0 relationships
+        INFO 1 --- [utionAction-414] s.c.k.v.c.a.KubernetesCacheDataConverter : default/KubernetesUnregisteredCustomResourceCachingAgent[1/1]: grouping StorageState.migration.k8s.io has 54 entries and 0 relationships
         ```

         The class generating these log lines is `KubernetesCacheDataConverter`, so go find that file in the project(or project dependencies) and search for a part of log message printed out to find the exact line of code generating it.

         You can see the final steps in action:

     {{< vimeo 401028165 >}}

 8. **🎉 🎊🎉** Hooray!!!

 Have fun and happy debugging!